ufcg-lsd/arrebol-deprecated/README.md

  GET remotefile localfile - where the localfile is writable to the scheduler that will run the job
 ```

+The file or files to be transfered must be inside a special directory that shares a group with the user that runs arrebol

 ### Running a job via the Arrebol CLI

 After unpacking a **Arrebol** release package (listed [here](https://github.com/fogbow/arrebol/releases)), the **Arrebol CLI** script can be found in ```bin/```directory.